safe-global/safe-docs/pages/safe-apps/get-started.md

 ### React development

-It is possible to use the local React development server.
+It's possible to use the local React development server.
 For this, you need to set the *CORS* headers and use the same protocol (HTTP or HTTPS) as the Safe interface you use for testing.

 **CORS for development**